 A virtual private server, otherwise known as a VPS, is a portion of server hardware reserved for the use of any consumer interested in hosting.
 In short, a VPS is a low-cost option for hosting a website or game server that utilizes a portion of a dedicated server’s hardware.
 Servers that support VPS hosting are typically divided amongst several consumers simultaneously.
 However, the VPS operates in partitions, so there are minimal security risks associated with sharing the same hardware with someone else.

 A VPS is offered at a variety of price points and can cost anywhere from 6 dollars a month to 40.
+According to this a2hosting review the price range is different and it goes to 100 dollars for the best plan they have.
 The lowest cost VPS typically has a limited processor and memory usage, featureless storage, and have a bandwidth cap.
 Paying for a more expensive VPS raises the processing and storage limitations.
 If you’re planning to host a gaming server, you’ll often want to pick up the lowest cost option and upgrade over time as your processing requirements shift upwards.
 If you’re looking for more computing power beyond what a VPS can offer, it may be time to upgrade to a dedicated server.

 What’s the Difference Between a Dedicated Server and a VPS?

 Dedicated servers offer significantly more powerful hosting potential than a VPS because the server hardware is reserved exclusively for the hosting purposes of a single consumer.
 As a result, there are many additional customization options available with a dedicated server, including security protocols and operating systems.
 However, for most people interested in hosting, a dedicated server has significantly more computing power than is necessary.